sara-cameron-richard/block3-adv-web/exercises/normal-forms.md

 3NF

-I have no idea what some of the column headings represent, so I am making am assumption: Date refers to the start date of the Unit (UnitID)
+I have no idea what some of the column headings represent, so I am making am assumption: Date refers to the start date of the Unit (UnitID) and UnitID refers to "semester"

 Primary key is StudentID + Topic